PTM Analysis in PEAKS:

 - Identification of PTMs with PEAKS database searching

-- Discovery of unspecified or hidden modifications with PEAKS PTM to maximize PTM identifications
+- Discovery of unspecified or hidden modifications with PEAKS PTM to maximise PTM identifications

 - Quantitative analysis of PTMs by PEAKS PTM Profiling